T

 restaurant

 Experience authentic Sri Lankan cuisine in a comfortable, mid-range setting.
-This restaurant is renowned for its flavorful curries and traditional dishes.
+This restaurant is popular for its traditional dishes, offering a true taste of local flavors and hospitality.

 Insider tips

-• Be open to trying street food, but choose vendors that look clean and popular.
+• Embrace the vibrant street food scene, but choose vendors that appear clean and popular.

 Packing highlights